nrfconnect/sdk-nrf/doc/nrf/libraries/networking/aws_iot.rst

    For information on how to set this value at runtime, refer to :ref:`lib_set_aws_hostname`.
 #.
 Set the :kconfig:option:`CONFIG_AWS_IOT_CLIENT_ID_STATIC` Kconfig option to the name of the *Thing* created earlier.
    For information on how to set this value at runtime, refer to :ref:`lib_set_client_id`.
 #.
-Set the :kconfig:option:`CONFIG_AWS_IOT_SEC_TAG` to the security tag for which the key and certificate were provisioned earlier.
+Set the :kconfig:option:`CONFIG_MQTT_HELPER_SEC_TAG` to the security tag for which the key and certificate were provisioned earlier.

 Optional library options
 ------------------------